AB5HM

 Copper heat spreader

-As mentioned before a copper heat spreade is needed to enusre a low thermal resistance for the heat transfer.
+As mentioned before a copper heat spreader is needed to ensure a low thermal resistance for the heat transfer.

-A raw copper bar is not flat enough to achive this low thermal resistance.
+A raw copper bar is not flat enough to achieve this low thermal resistance.
 Ideally the copper bar and the heatsink

 surface should be machined.
 I was able to get my hands on a machined heatsink and decided to use this surface to

-sand and polish the copper bar instead, by using fine grid sand paper between heatsing and copper bar:
+sand and polish the copper bar instead, by using fine grid sand paper between heatsink and copper bar:

 The result: